 Being an executor of a will can feel like an immense responsibility, especially if you are also grieving the loss of your loved one.
 Fortunately, you do not have to navigate the probate process alone.
-The probate lawyers at the Jolley Law Group in Columbia, South Carolina may be able to assist you.
+The Hilton Head probate lawyers at the Jolley Law Group may be able to assist you.
 Contact our probate attorney today to learn more.

-Power of Attorney Lawyer in Columbia, South Carolina
+Power of Attorney Lawyer in Hilton Head, South Carolina

 There are two main types of power of attorneys.
 One kind is a general power of attorney, which grants an individual the right to make all financial, legal, and medical decisions on another person’s behalf.
 This power of attorney is generally used for end-of-life planning, caring for a disabled individual, and long-term care planning.
 Limited powers of attorney will generally grant an individual to take action on another person’s behalf for a limited amount of time or in a limited capacity.
 This kind of power of attorney may be assigned during business dealings where the principal agent cannot be present.

-The power of attorney lawyers at the Jolley Law Group in Columbia, South Carolina can assist you with drafting this legal document so that you and your family can have peace of mind for end-of-life and estate planning.
-Contact the Jolley Law Group in Columbia, South Carolina today to learn more.
+The power of attorney lawyers at the Jolley Law Group in Hilton Head, South Carolina can assist you with drafting this legal document so that you and your family can have peace of mind for end-of-life and estate planning.
+Contact the Jolley Law Group in Hilton Head, South Carolina today to learn more.
 We are here to help.

 We assist with the administration of estates and trusts and advise trustees, personal representatives, beneficiaries, heirs, creditors, and other fiduciaries in administrative matters.
 We also help resolve contentious family disputes over trust and probate administration, wills, and other estate planning issues that require litigation.